quicwg/base-drafts/draft-ietf-quic-transport.md

 is exempt from the connection-level data limits established by MAX_DATA.
 Stream 0 is still subject to stream-level data limits and MAX_STREAM_DATA.

-If a STREAM frame is received for a stream that was previously specified as unidirectional, the connection MUST be closed with QUIC_INVALID_FRAME_DATA.
+If a STREAM frame is received and the UNI bit does not match the UNI bit of previous STREAM frames for that stream id, the connection MUST be closed with QUIC_INVALID_FRAME_DATA.

 Flow control is described in detail in {{flow-control}}, and congestion control is described in the companion document {{QUIC-RECOVERY}}.